Algebraic-Subregularity/minutes/04_pt-row.md

 This is dealing with a restricted alphabet, just like tier-based things.

-One can show that a language is 𝓙-trivial iff for all idempotents 𝑒, it holds that 𝑀<sub>𝑒</sub>⁢𝑒⁢𝑀<sub>𝑒</sub>=𝑒.
+One can show that a language is 𝒥-trivial iff for all idempotents 𝑒, it holds that 𝑀<sub>𝑒</sub>⁢𝑒⁢𝑀<sub>𝑒</sub>=𝑒.
 Note in our table above we have only three idempotents: